Ciribiribin

-"Ciribiribin" /it/ is a merry Piedmontese ballad, originally in three-quarter time, composed by Alberto Pestalozza in 1898 with lyrics by Carlo Tiochet.
+"Ciribiribin" /it/ is a Piedmontese ballad, originally in three-quarter time, composed by Alberto Pestalozza in 1898 with lyrics by Carlo Tiochet.
 It quickly became popular and has been recorded by many artists.
 Decades later it enjoyed continued popularity with swing and jazz bands, played in four-four time.

 Background

 The distinguishing feature of the song is repeated use of the five-note title phrase.
 In the sheet music the name is indicated to be enunciated chiri-biri-bean to allow singers to hold the vowel at the end as long as they like.